freeCodeCamp/freeCodeCamp/guide/english/java/interfaces/index.md

 ---
 # Interfaces

 Interface in Java is a bit like the Class, but with a significant difference : an `interface` can _only_ have method signatures, fields and default methods.
 Since Java 8, you can also create [default methods](https://docs.oracle.com/javase/tutorial/java/IandI/defaultmethods.html).

-Classes that  implement an interface are thought to be signing a contract and agreeing to perform the specific behaviors of the interface.
-If the classes that implement an interface are abstract, not all methods need to be defined in that class.
+Classes that  implement an interface are thought to be signing a contract and agreeing to perform the specific behaviors listed in the interface.
+If the classes that implement an interface do not implement all the methods of the interface, then such a class needs to be defined as `abstract`.

 In the next block you can see an example of interface :

 ```java
 public interface Vehicle {